Skip to Content

 Both tragedies-in-waiting were averted earlier this year thanks to the BirdLife International Partnership, safeguarding both the Black Tailed Godwits and Far Eastern Curlews – as well as several other species.

-All the time, sites are being threatened, including by development, agriculture, deforestation and sometimes illegal hunting putting birds at risk.
+But this is only the tip of the iceberg.
+All the time, sites are being threatened, including by development, agriculture, deforestation and sometimes illegal hunting, putting birds at risk.

 Saving sites is a never-ending battle.
 Across the world, we are continuously engaged in safeguarding IBAs and KBAs, but we can’t do this alone.
 Currently, resource constraints demand tough decisions when picking which sites we should save.

 We need your help to scale up our work to protect these habitats under threat, as well as the birds that depend on them.
-Donate today to help protect critical habitats from destruction and help over 1 million species on the brink of extinction.
+Donate today to help protect critical habitats from destruction and help threatened species survive.
 Our evidence-backed approach ensures your support will always go where it’s needed most.

 Make a difference today